More About Greg.

 Felker also touched on John Prine in Pine Box, an ode to his lifelong hero.
 The song is one of many tributes he has composed to the late American singer-songwriter.

 Last year, Herman entertained listeners at a Friday evening concert at Cypress Hills Winery and at the Jasper Centre’s Canada Day event.
-Fans there requested that he return, resulting in sold-out shows such as One Day Closer, Let it Rain, which took place at the Jasper Centre.

 The pairing produced an enchanting night, with a wide spectrum of human emotion.